Princelet/Graded-Unit/README.md

 - Finished the score saving system.
 - Fixed the title screen issue by adding a delay!
 As long as a key was still being pressed it skipped straight back to gameplay.
 - Got a bit lost when it comes to audio at first, but music is in the game.

+15/6
+- Made game fullscreen but also 1080.
+- Set various things to timers instead of frames for slower pcs.
+- Changed the exit key to not conflict the numpad usage.
+- Disabled visibility of bounding boxes.
+- Finally fixed enemy attacking directions.
+- Adjusted current and max health to balance out new timers.
+- Edited enemy attack distances and timers to balance their health values.
+- Fixed the start of block spawning to make it the correct wave instead of the one after.
+- I found that, without bounding boxes, the sword reach of enemies and the player felt unreasonable.
+I changed it to fit better.